From Design to Disclosure: When Disclosure Attains Design

-The discussion above may make it appear that \Cref{Assumption-NoRents} is predicated on the receiver having full bargaining power.
-The example below shows that the assumption can be compatible with the sender having some bargaining power. \begin{example}[Monopoly Pricing Revisited] Consider an adaptation of \Cref{Example-BBM} in which following disclosure, a \emph{random recognition} rule determines who makes the take-it-or-leave-it offer: with probability $\alpha\in [0,1]$, the buyer makes an offer and, with complementary probability, the seller makes an offer.
-As the buyer's disclosure affects equilibrium payoffs only when the seller makes the offer, \Cref{Assumption-NoRents} still holds. \end{example}
+The discussion above emphasizes how \Cref{Assumption-NoRents,Assumption-WorstCase} are satisfied when the receiver makes a TIOLI offer.
+The example below shows that these assumptions are also compatible with the sender having some bargaining power.

-Our second assumption identifies a ``worst-case type'' that no type wishes to mimic. \begin{assumption} Every message $m$ contains a \emph{worst-case type} $\hat\theta_m$ such that for every $\theta\in m$,
+\begin{example}[Monopoly Pricing Revisited] Consider an adaptation of \Cref{Example-BBM} in which following disclosure, a \emph{random recognition} rule determines who makes the offer: the seller makes the offer with probability $\alpha\in (0,1)$ and the buyer makes the offer with probability $(1-\alpha)$.
+As the buyer's disclosure affects equilibrium payoffs only when the seller makes the offer, \Cref{Assumption-NoRents} still holds.
+Similarly, \Cref{Assumption-WorstCase} still holds, setting $\hat\theta_m\equiv \max_{\theta\in m}\theta$. \end{example}